surgeslc/GitHub-avatar-downloader/README.md

 This JavaScript application:
 - processes command-line input and accesses information stored in a .env file,
+- checks the number of items entered on the command line, which should be four,
 - uses `request` to connect via the GitHub API and download contributors' avatars,
 - uses `fs` to write to the file system, and
 - prints to the console as it downloads.